Fulbright College Honors Program Mission and Values

 Jill earned her undergraduate and both of her graduate degrees from the University of Arkansas.
 She received her Bachelor's of Science in Business Administration in Marketing Management in 2004.
 She went on to earn a Master's in Higher Education in 2007, a second Master's of Science in Counselor Education in 2010.

 Jill joined Fulbright Honors in January 2012 after 5 1/2 year of academic advising in the Fulbright Advising Center.
 While there she worked with students of all majors in Fulbright College.
 Jill was Assistant Director of Program Development and her responsibilities in addition to academic advising included heading the colleges recruiting efforts along with supervising the Fulbright College Ambassadors.
-She is an active member of both the Arkansas Academic Advising Network (ArkANN) and National Academic Advising Counsel (NACADA) where she on the Webinar Advisory Board.
+She is an active member of both the Arkansas Academic Advising Network (ArkANN) and National Academic Advising Counsel (NACADA) where she is the incoming chair of the Webinar Advisory Board.
 She has presented at the state, regional and national level through these two organizations.
 She was named "Outstanding Academic Adviser" by ArkAAN in 2010 and her co-presentation on student veterans won Best of Region 7.
 Prior to the Advising Center she was an Assistant Director of Admission in the University's Office of Admissions.

 Mary Ellen Hartford